hydaline-code/expense_tracker/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
-Please give it a star
+> If you appreciate this project, kindly  drop a star ⭐

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.

+>I would like to thank  Microverse for this unique opportunity

-I would like to thank...
+>I would like to thank the Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>